Museums of Paris

 Centre Pompidou

-It is comparable to museums such as the MoMA in New York City or the Tate Modern in London.
-Opened in 1977 in one of the oldest neighborhoods of Paris, the Centre Pompidou was a pioneering contemporary architectural masterpiece.
-Its brightly colored tubes on the building’s façade contrast with the grey constructions around it.
+It resembles museums like the MoMA in New York City or the Tate Modern in London.
+Opened in 1977 in one of Paris’s oldest neighborhoods, the Centre Pompidou was a pioneering contemporary architectural masterpiece—the brightly colored tubes on the building’s façade contrast with the grey construction.
 Apart from the Musée National d’Art Moderne (National Museum of Modern Art), the Pompidou houses a Public Information Library and a music and acoustic research center.

 The Building